 Instructions

 - In a large bowl, add room temperature butter and granulated sugar.
-Beat until creamed and fluffy.
+Using a hand mixer, beat until creamed and fluffy.
 Add vanilla extract, lemon zest, and eggs, one at a time, mixing until incorporated and smooth.

 - In a separate bowl, sift together dry ingredients: cake flour, baking powder, and salt.
 In a liquid measuring cup, add lemon juice to milk.